 Department of Materials Science and Engineering

-Our undergraduate enrollment stands at about 104 students and currently includes 59 percent women, 11 percent underrepresented minorities, and 7 percent international students.
-We continue extensive recruiting efforts to maintain our undergraduate student body, including participation in Academic Expo during freshman orientation, an open house, the annual John Wulff Lecture, direct mailings to the freshman class, freshman advisor seminars, and IAP activities.
-Our 3-B Internship Program continues to attract the majority of DMSE undergraduates; 32 DMSE students are working at 25 host institutions for the summer of 2003, including 5 overseas institutions.
+Our undergraduate enrollment stands at about 101 students and currently includes 65 percent women, 15 percent underrepresented minorities, and five percent international students.
+We continue extensive recruiting efforts to maintain our undergraduate student body, including participation in academic expo during freshman orientation, an open house, the annual John Wulff lecture, direct mailings to the freshman class, freshman advisor seminars, and IAP activities.
+Our III–B internship program continues to attract the majority of DMSE undergraduates; 41 DMSE students were placed at more than 20 host institutions during the summer of 2002, including three overseas institutions.

-The department had a very healthy graduate student enrollment of 223 in fall 2002.
-Approximately 30 percent of our graduate students are women and 3 percent are underrepresented minorities.
+The department has a very healthy graduate student enrollment, 188 in fall 2001.
+Approximately 29 percent of our graduate students are women and three percent are underrepresented minorities.

-One DMSE student was enrolled in the Technology and Policy Program and eight were enrolled in the Leaders for Manufacturing Program.
-Twenty-one of our students were enrolled in the Program for Polymer Science and Technology.
-We anticipate for the fall of 2003 a total graduate student enrollment of about 219.
-We will register an incoming class of 45, over 70 percent of whom are domestic.
+Two of our students were enrolled in the Technology and Policy Program (TPP) and three were enrolled in the Leaders for Manufacturing Program (LFM).
+Twenty-one of our students were enrolled in the program for Polymer Science and Technology (PPST).
+We anticipate for the fall of 2002 a total graduate student enrollment of about 220.
+We will register an incoming class of 74 for the coming fall, over 60 percent of whom are domestic.

 Master of Engineering Degree in Materials